Opiskull/Blog/content/post/new-docker-server.md

 Yup lets do that.
 So I started to write an script to open the website and parse the website and get the latest version ;)

-I used an small app with the name pup https://github.com/ericchiang/pup and a little curl magic to download the website of TeamSpeak.
+I used an small app with the name `pup` https://github.com/ericchiang/pup and a little `curl` magic to download the website of TeamSpeak.
+With `pup` I can simply execute CSS-Queries against a file and parse the file and get the download URL for the TeamSpeak server.
+I preferred `pup` over something like `jq` as I only need to copy the file and execute it without any installation required.
+So everyone can download it and simply start the application.

 The result was a small one-liner with the following content

 ```bash
 curl -s -L https://www.teamspeak.com/en/downloads | pup "[href*=\"teamspeak3-server_linux_amd64\"] attr{href}"